tuhrig/DeployMan/README.md

 # Development

+## Formatting

+All source code files are formatted according to the **Google Java Style Guide**.
+See [https://code.google.com/p/google-styleguide](https://code.google.com/p/google-styleguide) for more information and to download predefined settings for your IDE.
+The settings for Eclipse are included in this project (import `eclipse-java-google-style.xml`).

 ## Cloud-Init and bash scripts

 Deploy-Man initializes EC2 cloud instances with Cloud-Init.
 Cloud-Init is an Ubuntu tool used to create cloud instaces.
 It supports an own declarative syntax as well as bash or Python.
 Deploy-Man uses bash.